artifishvr/tbhdesktop/README.md

 ## Usage

-Prebuilt builds for Windows 10/11 and MacOS can be found in [Releases](https://github.com/artificialbutter/tbhdesktop/releases)
+Prebuilt builds for Windows 10/11, MacOS, and Linux (AppImage, deb) can be found in [Releases](https://github.com/artificialbutter/tbhdesktop/releases)

 1. Install
 2. Click